Chicago-Robotics-Alliance/documentation/2025_PathPlanner.md

 2. Open Shuffleboard
 3. Find the widget ```Auto Chooser```
 4. Select the ```Drive Forward Auto```, ```Wait Drive Auto```, ```None```.
-5. If you want to wait then move forward: enter a number in the widge ```Wait Time```.
+5. If you want to wait then move forward: enter a number in the widget ```Wait Time```.
 This number signifies the time that the robot will wait in __seconds__ before moving forward.
 The default is set to be 5 seconds.

 ---
 ## How can you change them?